 I was fortunate to have the opportunity to work on these significant new developments.

 After working offshore for several years, I decided to work overseas and my first opportunity was working in Thailand in the Power Generation industry as an Owner’s Engineer, on Thailand’s first greenfield Independent Power Plant.
 A 700MW CCGT facility.
-By this point in my career, I had progressed to a multidisciplinary engineering role rather than focusing on solely on instrument / electrical functions.
+By this point in my career, I had progressed to a multidisciplinary engineering role rather than focusing solely on instrument / electrical functions.

 I subsequently accepted a role with Chevron, based in Singapore as their engineering manager in their Global Power division.
-From here, I supported existing assets and lead the engineering team on new power plant developments throughout the SE Asian region, culminating in moves to Houston then Jakarta, Indonesia, where I spent a further eight years with Chevron as a project manager on their Geothermal power assets.
+From here, I supported existing assets and led the engineering team on new power plant developments throughout the SE Asian region, culminating in moves to Houston then Jakarta, Indonesia, where I spent a further eight years with Chevron as a project manager on their Geothermal power assets.
 I was able to lead the engineering development on projects upwards of $500 million, gaining considerable experience in business development, project design and evaluation which I have taken back to AIM when evaluating our business strategies and proposals for our clients.

 What are some innovations and challenges the industry is facing, from your perspective?